priyankavidhate/project/Inbox.md

 ```
 GET  /org/pair/:orgId
 Header Authorization : Id
-Id is you got when you creat account
+Id is you got when you create account
 ```

 Response